 Contact: louiselebourgeois [at] gmail.com

-She is a lifelong and avid open water swimmer.
-The flux, heft, and ever-changing moods of the lake inspire her paintings.
+Louise LeBourgeois is a painter, writer, and open water swimmer.
+The flux, heft, and ever-changing moods of Lake Michigan inspire her paintings.
 She uses the simple elements of sky, horizon, and water to explore the boundless possibilities of emotional temperature.

 LeBourgeois earned an MFA in Painting from Northwestern University in 1994 and an MFA in Nonfiction Writing from Columbia College Chicago in 2016.

 She has exhibited her paintings in galleries throughout the United States and in Italy, Japan, and the Netherlands.
 She has published her writing in the Chicago Quarterly Review and The Rumpus.

 Louise LeBourgeois and her husband, the painter Steven Carrelli, live in Chicago, only a short walk from Lake Michigan.

 Dolby Chadwick Gallery, San Francisco